Jikiden Reiki Training

 Course Fees are set by the Jikiden Reiki Institute in Kyoto, Japan and are reviewed every two years.
 Contact the teacher you wish to learn with to book a place on a course.

-The prices include the textbook fees, registration with the Jikiden Reiki Institute in Japan a beautiful traditional Japanese certificate and an English certificate.
+The prices include the textbook fees, registration with the Jikiden Reiki Institute in Japan, a traditional Japanese certificate and an English certificate.

 Repeating the courses

-It was recommended that students rejoin the workshops (shoyukai) often to receive Reiju (attunements).
+It was recommended that students re-join the workshops at regular intervals to receive Reiju (attunements).
 This is at a reduced cost…

 All Jikiden Reiki Shihan (teachers) pass on what they have been taught as as it was originally passed on to them and use the course material issued by the Jikiden Reiki Institute in Japan.